DUO - Two Factor Authentication

 - Click Start setup to begin enrolling your device

-- Select the type of device you'd like to enrol and click Continue.
+- Select the type of device you'd like to enroll and click Continue.

-- We recommend using a smartphone for the best experience, but you can also enrol a tablet.
+- We recommend using a smartphone for the best experience, but you can also enroll a tablet.

 - Select your country from the drop-down list and type your phone number.